Skip to content

 Memory Service

 Configure the memory service in code.
-Two backends are supported: in-memory and Redis.
+Three backends are supported: in-memory, Redis, MySQL, and PostgreSQL.

 Configuration Example